Flag of Somalia: History

 Beginning in the mid-19th century, areas in the Horn of Africa populated by Somalis were divided among Ethiopia, France, Britain, and Italy.

-The flag of Somalia was created in 1954 for the transitional trusteeship period of the nation's history.
-It was personally designed by the Somali scholar Mohammed Awale Liban, who was from the northern eastern side of Somalia after being selected to come up with a design in preparation for independence.
-The flag was also used in the short-lived independent State of Somaliland between 26 June 1960 and 1 July 1960.
+Soon after the creation of the UN Trust Territory of Somaliland during 1950, the Somali Youth League persistently advocated for the creation of a national flag.
+This was rejected by Italian administrators of the Trusteeship until 1954, when a debate was opened in the territorial council.
+The SYL, being the most popular political organization in the country, initially sought to use their party's flag, but was rejected outright by rival parties.
+A deadlock ensued until it was broken by the Somali scholar Mohammed Awale Liban who suggested a different symbol from the ones proposed.
+Liban personally conceived of and designed the flag which was approved by the territorial council on 12 October 1954.
+A flag of the same design was also used by the short-lived independent State of Somaliland between 26 June 1960 and 1 July 1960.

-In Somaliland
+In the Republic of Somaliland

-Public display of the Somali flag is strictly prohibited in Somaliland.
+Public display of the flag of Somalia flag is strictly prohibited in the Republic of Somaliland.